jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day02/README.md

 - all changes between levels are in the same direction (changes are consistent) _and_
 - all changes between levels are by 1, 2, or 3 (expressed as range in Kotlin: `1..3`)

 The `windowed()` function makes it easy to compare successive chunks of a list.
-I used `windowed(2)` so I could compare each pair of numbers in a list.
+I used `windowed(2)` so I could compare each pair of numbers in a report.
+In a late refactoring, I switched to using `zipWithNext()` which more specifically chunks the list into pairs of adjacent elements.
+Using the puzzle terms, it helps chunk a report into pairs of successive levels so we can easily calculate the level changes throughout each report.
+See Refactoring Note #5 below.

-IntelliJ IDEA has a very convenient intent of converting a parameter into a receiver so the code becomes very expressive:
+IntelliJ IDEA has a very convenient intent (`⌥ Option` + `↩ Enter` on Mac) for converting a parameter into a receiver.
+I been doing this often to make the code more expressive:

-    report.isSafe()
-    changes.areConsistent()
-    changes.areInSafeRange()
+* `isSafe(report)` becomes `report.isSafe()`
+* `areConsistent(changes)` becomes `changes.areConsistent()`
+* `inSafeRange(changes)` becomes `changes.inSafeRange()`

+This is done with [extension functions](https://kotlinlang.org/docs/extensions.html).

 ### Part 2

 Initially, I created a separate function, `howManyAreSafeWithDampener()` for Part 2.

-By adding a `useDampener` parameter to `howManyAreSafe()`, I could eliminate the extra function and keep the original Part 1 call while allowing for the additional requirement in Part 2 to use the Problem Dampener.
+I was able to eliminate it later by adding a `useDampener` parameter to the Part 1 `howManyAreSafe()`.
+I gave it a default value of `false` so I didn't have to change any function calls for Part 1.

     report.howManyAreSafe()                    // Part 1 call
     report.howManyAreSafe(useDampener = true)  // Part 2 call